Minimum wage to increase

 The new minimum wage rates will come into effect on 1 April this year.

-Next story in National: Judge quashes boy's exclusion
+Next story in New Zealand: Judge quashes boy's exclusion

 Copyright © 2014, Radio New Zealand